reserve-protocol/reserve-index-dtfs-solana/README.md

 ##### Auction Lifecycle

-1. Auction is approved by governance, including an initial price range
+1. Rebalance is approved by governance, including an initial price range, the tokens mints and for each token mint the basket presence they are looking for after the rebalance is completed.
 2. Auction is opened, initiating the progression through the predetermined price curve
-   a. ...either by the auction launcher (immediately, or soon after)
+   a. ...either by the auction launcher (immediately, or soon after).
+They can pass in additional details like price range etc.
    b. ...or permissionlessly (after the auction delay passes)
 3. Bids occur
 4. Auction expires